Hike The Overland Track:

 From here the Guides sent us off one at a time to enjoy the solitude and peace of walking alone through the oldest forest of the National Park, with King Billy pines up to 2000 years old.
 This was a favourite time for me.

-And so begins a beautiful, solitary walk through the forest.
+And so begins a beautiful, solitary hike through the forest.

 Strawberry bracken on a tree trunk.